Back to blog

 Camera: medium close-up, locked-off static, 35mm lens

-Motion: minimal camera; subject performs one slow deliberate action
+Motion: minimal camera; subject performs one slow deliberate action; natural breathing

 2. Two-character dialogue